mjschoeberl/predictive-cvs/README.md

 ## Installation
-- Install PyTorch and other dependencies
+- Install PyTorch and other dependencies.
-- Clone this repo:
+- Clone this repo with:
 ```
 git clone https://github.com/mjschoeberl/predictive-cvs.git
 cd predictive-cvs